 Cold War in the Hot Tropics

-US claims of hegemony over the Western Hemisphere were as old as the Monroe Doctrine.
-But in the mid-20th century, the US routinely acted to constrain the autonomy of Central America’s nation-states, seeking to influence political choices, economic development and foreign policies.
+In 1823 the USA challenged European colonialism by claiming hegemony over the Western Hemisphere with the Monroe Doctrine.
+By the mid-20th century, the USA was routinely acting to constrain the autonomy of Central America’s nation-states, seeking to influence political choices, economic development and foreign policies.
 After all, it's a direct drive down the US Army–constructed Pan-American Hwy.

 Armas was succeeded by a series of military presidents.
 More support came from the US government – in the form of money and counterinsurgency training.
 Violence became a staple of political life, land reforms were reversed, voting was made dependent on literacy (disenfranchising around 75% of the population), the secret police force was revived and military repression was common.
 In 1960 left-wing guerrilla groups began to form, and the Guatemalan civil war was on.

 Gradually, guerrilla warfare spread.
 By the 1970s, radical socialists had forced military oligarchies around the region onto the defensive.
 In Nicaragua, the rebellious Sandinistas toppled the American-backed Somoza dictatorship.
 Alarmed by the Sandinistas’ Soviet and Cuban ties, the USA decided it was time to intervene.
 The organizational details of the counter-revolution were delegated to junior officer Oliver North, who secretly aided and abetted the Contra rebels to incite civil war in Nicaragua.